kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 A Group Managed Service Account (GMSA) is a shared Active Directory identity that enables common scenarios such as authenticating and authorizing incoming requests and accessing downstream resources such as a database server, file share, or other workload.
 It can be used by multiple authorized users or computers at the same time.

 #### How is it applied to containers?
 To achieve the scale and speed required for containers, Windows uses a group managed service account in lieu of individual computer accounts to enable Windows containers to communicate with Active Directory.
-As of right now, Windows cannot use individual Active Directory computer & user accounts.
+As of right now, the Host Computer Service (which exposes the interface to manage containers) in Windows cannot use individual Active Directory computer & user accounts - it only supports GMSA.

 Different containers on the same machine can use different GMSAs to represent the specific workload they are hosting, allowing operators to granularly control which resources a container has access to.
 However, to run a container with a GMSA identity, an additional parameter must be supplied to the Windows Host Compute Service to indicate the intended identity.
 This proposal seeks to add support in Kubernetes for this parameter to enable Windows containers to communicate with other enterprise resources.